Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 - excess pressure from carbon dioxide for sparkling wine, expressed in bar;

-For a period of one year, the Concours International du Gamay will keep a sample of award-winning wines, and their analysis reports, to make available to control organisations upon request.
+For a period of one year, the Competition will keep a sample of award-winning wines, and their analysis reports, to make available to control organisations upon request.
 The participant should do the same.
-The wine form and analysis report will be kept on file and made available to agents responsible for controls for a period of five years from the competition date.
+The wine form and analysis report will be kept on file and made available to agents responsible for controls for a period of five years from the Competition date.

 ARTICLE 9: REGISTRATION FEES